Bachelor of Teaching and Learning with Honours

 - Move from the Q3 to the Q3+ step on the teaching salary scale.

 Students wishing to enrol in the Bachelor of Teaching and Learning with Honours must have completed a Bachelor of Teaching and Learning degree with at least a B Grade Point Average at 200 and 300-level, and have met the standard required for a passing grade in all Professional Studies and Professional Practice courses at 100, 200, and 300-level.

-Alternatively, students who have completed a programme of study approved by the Dean of Education and Health Sciences may be admitted Ad Eundem Statum (with equivalent standing) to enrol.
+Alternatively, students who have completed another programme of study approved by the Dean of Education and Health Sciences may also be admitted to enrol.

 For the full entry requirements, see the Regulations for the Bachelor of Teaching and Learning with Honours or use the admission requirements checker.